CraftAcademyLabs/ca_course/week7/bmi_calculator_react/01_acceptance_testing_in_react.md

 ## Imperial method

-I will show you a test case for the imperial method.
-Your job will be to make the tests pass:
+I will show you a test case for the imperial method as an example.

+The testing of the actual method may change depending on the implementation that you have.
+As you can see it is pretty straight forward, we select the method from a selector, fill in the inputs with the relevant information and then expect what response is going to be shown on the page.

 ```js
 // cypress/integration/examples/BMI.spec.js